Hendrix-CS/csci151/labs/codingbat.md

 bottom labelled "Share To", fill in the Hendrix email address of your lab instructor (`goadrich@hendrix.edu`), then click "Share".
 This will allow your instructor to see your progress.

+Fill all of your names in the Memo section.

 {% include important.html content="You must do this step to get credit for the lab!" %}